cormullion/Thebes.jl/docs/src/objects.md

      "cube")
 ```

 The default rendering applied by `pin()` is an attempt at a simple hidden-surface display.
-In real 3D software, this process has to be far more sophisticated.

 ```@example
 using Thebes, Luxor # hide